NOTICE OF PRIVACY PRACTICES.

 This notice describes Philadelphia FIGHT’s privacy practices and that of:

-- All employees, staff, students and other FIGHT personnel who work in the following programs of FIGHT: the Jonathan Lax Treatment Center, the John Bell Health Center, The Y-HEP Health Center, the Youth Health Empowerment Project (Y-HEP), Pediatric and Adolescent Health Center, Clinica Bienstar, Broad Street Ministry Health Center, the Diana Baldwin Clinic, the Client Services Department, Project TEACH, The Institute for Community Justice (ICJ), the TREE IOP program,
+- All employees, staff, students and other FIGHT personnel who work in the following programs of FIGHT: the Jonathan Lax Treatment Center, John Bell Health Center, Y- HEP Health Center, Pediatric and Adolescent Health Center, Clinica Bienstar, Broad Street Ministry Health Center, or a client of counseling, testing and navigation, community HIV and/or Hepatitis C testing, Case Management, the Diana Baldwin Clinic, Tree IOP and Dental Services.

 - Any health care professional including physicians, nurse practitioners, physician assistants, pharmacists, psychotherapists, nurses, dentists, nutritionists, social workers, care navigators, Medical Case Managers and behavioral health consultants authorized to enter information into and/or review your medical/dental chart.